sbarrack/crystal-coconut/README.md

 # crystal-coconut
-A datapack which aims to improve UX without changing game mechanics
+A Minecraft datapack which aims to improve UX without changing game mechanics